PoHuit/plan-b/README.md

 I have included `eve-map.json.gz` in the repository top-level containing EVE System and Stargate data in compressed JSON.
-Copy this file to `/usr/local/share` on your box and you should be set.
-Since EVE Systems and Stargates normally never change, this should be the standard way to set things up.
+Copy this file to `/usr/local/share` on your box and ideally you should be set.

-If you want to regenerate this data, go to the `fetch-map` directory and run `python3 fetch-map.py`.
-This should run for about 30 minutes with a decent Internet connection, and will create `eve-map.json` by fetching the necessary data from [CCP](https://www.ccpgames.com/)'s Tranquility server using [ESI](http://eveonline-third-party-documentation.readthedocs.io/en/latest/esi/).
+EVE Systems and Stargates have been changing recently.
+If you need to regather the map data, go to the `fetch-map` directory and run `python3 fetch-map.py`.
+This should run for less than 30 minutes with a decent Internet connection, and will create `eve-map.json` by fetching the necessary data from [CCP](https://www.ccpgames.com/)'s Tranquility server using [ESI](http://eveonline-third-party-documentation.readthedocs.io/en/latest/esi/).
 Compress this file with `gzip` and you're ready to proceed as above.